How to use Articles

 • Greece is in the south of Europe.

-14. The is normally used with buildings, except if the first word is the name of a place.
+11. We normally use the with buildings, except if the first word is the name of a place.

 • The White House, The Sheraton Hotel.